-I recently had the pleasure of speaking with Andreas Schneider who told me the story of RABIUSLA, a Swiss ceramics studio that was founded by his parents Hermann and Ursula Schneider.
+I recently had the pleasure of speaking with Andreas Schneider who told me the story of RABIUSLA, a Swiss ceramics studio that was founded by his parents Ursula and Hermann Schneider.
 The studio thrived over several decades, and gained an enthusiastic following in Europe and the United States.
-Behind RABIUSLA is the story of a unique family of Swiss artists led by an exceptional matriarch who not only invented a new way of making modern ceramic art, but also ran an architecture studio and raised three young children as a single mother in post World War II Switzerland all at the same time.
+Behind RABIUSLA is the story of a unique family of Swiss artists, led by an exceptional matriarch who invented a new way of making modern ceramic art, while running an architecture studio and raising three young children as a single mother in post World War II Switzerland.

 The story begins in 1948.
-Ursula Schneider and her husband Hermann were running an architecture firm in Zürich Switzerland.
-They liked to commission custom ceramic tiles for the homes they were building, and decided to bring this work in house by hiring a potter and starting their own ceramics studio in a building full of artists on Beethoven Street in the center of Zürich.
+Ursula Schneider and her husband Hermann ran an architecture firm in Zürich Switzerland.
+They liked to commission custom ceramic tiles for the homes they were building, and decided to bring this work in house.
+They hired a potter and started their own ceramics studio in a building full of artists on Beethoven Street in the center of Zürich.
 They named the studio RABIUSLA – Rabi and Usla being the nicknames of their daughters Gabriele and Ursula.
 Their third child Andreas was to be born that same year.

-After her husband’s passing in 1950, Ursula decided to continue the architecture practice, while also starting to experiment with the creation of original, low fired ceramics pieces at the RABIUSLA studio.
+After her husband’s passing in 1950, Ursula decided to continue the architecture practice.
+She also began to experiment with the creation of original, low fired ceramics pieces at the RABIUSLA studio.
 Over a period of several years and through a long series of tests and iterations, she developed a new technique of combining colors and glazing into a single step which allowed her to paint directly onto ceramics and create her own vivid and modern artistic form of expression.

-Ursula Schneider’s children grew up in their free spirited household and went on to have outstanding lives and careers of their own.
-The oldest daughter Ursula learned to become a potter and artist herself.
+Ursula Schneider’s children grew up in their bohemian household and went on to have outstanding lives and careers of their own.
+The oldest daughter Ursula became a potter and artist herself.
 She apprenticed in her mother’s studio and worked there for several years before moving to San Francisco to earn a Masters degree and teach at the San Francisco Art Institute.
 She later moved to the East Coast where she enjoys a vibrant career as a painter and has taught at renowned institutions like The Cooper Union from 1980-1985 and Sarah Lawrence from 1986-2014.
 Ursula’s second daughter Gabriele studied teaching and sports and became the head coach for the Swiss women’s national gymnastics team.
 She is also the longstanding vice president of the Association of the Friends of the Zürich James Joyce Foundation, and she owns a large collection of her mother’s and brother’s art.
-Finally Andreas who was born the same year that RABIUSLA studio was founded, and who spent his childhood growing up among potters and sculptors, ended up becoming a successful graphic designer and illustrator in Switzerland before switching careers to become a fine artist working as a sculptor with materials including ceramics as well as wood and metal.
+Finally Andreas who was born the same year that RABIUSLA studio was founded, and who spent his childhood growing up among potters and sculptors, ended up becoming a successful graphic designer and illustrator in Switzerland before switching careers to become a fine artist working as a sculptor with materials including ceramics, wood, and metal.

 When Ursula Schneider passed in 1978, it was Andreas who took over RABIUSLA and guided it into its second generation.
-It fell to him to modernize the studio by first having to reinvent the colorful and distinctive glazing that his mother had pioneered.
-Because of new regulations in the 1970s that no longer allowed the use of lead in pottery production, Andreas began a laborious process of creating a new line of lead free glazes.
-He eventually succeeded and continued producing RABIUSLA originals, successfully combining his mother’s techniques and processes with new, more modern and linear designs.
-While the studio created a continuous flow of work from the 1950s to the 1990s, pieces from different areas can be told apart by their signatures.
+It fell to him to modernize the studio.
+First, he had to reinvent the colorful and distinctive glazing that his mother had pioneered.
+Because of new regulations in the 1970s that no longer allowed the use of lead in pottery production, Andreas began a laborious process of creating a new line of lead-free glazes.
+He eventually succeeded and continued producing RABIUSLA originals, combining his mother’s techniques and processes with new, more modern and linear designs.
+The studio created a continuous flow of work from the 1950s to the 1990s.
+Pieces from different areas can be told apart by their signatures.
 Early pieces produced in Zürich were signed RABIUSLA (sometimes with the addition of ZH to indicate Zürich), after the move to Herrliberg they were signed RABIUSLA HERRLIBERG, and during Andreas’ leadership of the studio they were signed with an underlined RABIUSLA.
 While Andreas continued to create RABIUSLA work, he also began showing his own work under his name.
 This mode of dual creation continued until the mid 1990s when he decided to cease production of RABIUSLA pieces and focus all his energy on his personal work.
 He has built a thriving career that includes popular annual exhibitions of candleholders that he completely reinvented over two decades.
 His work has been shown in exhibitions and collections throughout Europe, Japan, and the US where he worked in the years 2001 and 2002.

-Ursula and Andreas Schneider’s visionary RABIUSLA ceramics can be found in personal collections all over the world and occasionally for sale on art and auction sites, and they will hopefully soon find their way into museum collections as history recognizes their groundbreaking nature.
+Ursula and Andreas Schneider’s visionary RABIUSLA ceramics can be found in personal collections all over the world and occasionally for sale on art and auction sites, and they are starting to find their way into museum collections as history recognizes their groundbreaking nature.
 Here are some of Ursula Schneider’s pieces in the Collection of the Museum of Design Zurich.

 A personal note: I decided to reach out to Andreas to ask him about his mother because I grew up with RABIUSLA pieces all around our house.
 My dad was an admirer of the work and I have an early, vivid memory of him taking me to the RABIUSLA studio in Herrliberg when I was a little boy in the 1970s.
 It was the first time I met a working artist and visited an artist’s studio and it left a deep impression.
 Thank you Andreas for sharing the RABIUSLA story and images of your mom and of the work.